bioinfocz/IMG-Statistics-in-Python-Course/README.md

 ## Citation

 Please cite as:
 Wandrille Duchemin.
-(2023, June 22).
-Material for the Introduction to Statistics with Python SIB-training course.
-Zenodo. https://doi.org/10.5281/zenodo.8070049
+(2025, June 6).
+Material for the "Introduction to Statistics with Python" SIB-training course adapted for a self-learning experience.
+Zenodo. https://doi.org/10.5281/zenodo.15607543